OpenZeppelin/defender-serverless-workshop/README.md

-# Forta Serverless Workshop
+# Defender Serverless Workshop

 ## Summary

-In this workshop, we'll create a Defender account, monitor Forta alerts, use Sentinels, Relayers, and Autotasks to trigger an action as a result.
+In this workshop, we'll create a Defender account, monitor smart contracts, use Sentinels, Relayers, and Autotasks to trigger an action as a result.

 ## Flow